pantrypoints/sp/content/en/research/countries/china/xi/chapter-13d.md

 law.
 He stressed: "The whole country is building a socialist rule of law system with Chinese characteristics and building a socialist country under the rule of law, and if the construction of the rule of law in the military is not stepped up, it will not be able to keep up at that time."
-1 The 19th National Congress of the Communist Party of China clearly proposed to comprehensively administer the army strictly, promote a fundamental change in the way of administering the army, and improve the level of rule of law in national defense and army building.
+1 The 19th National Congress of the CCP clearly proposed to comprehensively administer the army strictly, promote a fundamental change in the way of administering the army, and improve the level of rule of law in national defense and army building.
 To further promote the management of the army according to law and the strict management of the army, it is first necessary